 In the beginning, life at the camp was easy and at times very dull, leading one soldier to write in June 1862, “Here we camp, with nothing to do but eat, drink, swim, sleep and read — the latter only when we are fortunate enough to procure newspapers or books.”

-In July, 1863, the decision to build a permanent post was made and Colonel Charles Blair sent Lieutenant John Crites with companies C and D of the 3rd Wisconsin Cavalry to build it on August 17th.
-Though the post was officially called Fort Blair, it was more commonly referred to as Fort Baxter.
-When complete, it consisted of a block house and a few cabins surrounded by breastworks made of logs, rocks and dirt.
+In July 1863, the decision to build a permanent post was made, and Colonel Charles Blair sent Lieutenant John Crites with companies C and D of the 3rd Wisconsin Cavalry to build it on August 17.
+Though the post was officially called Fort Blair, it was more commonly known as Fort Baxter.
+When complete, it consisted of a blockhouse and a few cabins surrounded by breastworks made of logs, rocks, and dirt.

-Crites was soon reinforced by a detachment of the Second Kansas Colored Infantry under command of Lieutenant R. E. Cook, and early in October further reinforcements were added under Lieutenant James B. Pond of the Third Wisconsin Cavalry, which provided a 12-pound howitzer.
+Crites was soon reinforced by a detachment of the Second Kansas Colored Infantry under the command of Lieutenant R. E. Cook, and early in October, further reinforcements were added under Lieutenant James B. Pond of the Third Wisconsin Cavalry, which provided a 12-pound howitzer.

 Baxter Springs Massacre (October 6, 1863)

-On October 4, 1863, Lieutenant James B. Pond arrived from Fort Scott to take command of the post, which was then manned by about 155 men.
-Setting up camp about 200 yards west of the fort, Pond made the decision that the fort need to be enlarged, and the following day he ordered the west wall of the fort to be removed so it could be moved.
+On October 4, 1863, Lieutenant James B. Pond arrived from Fort Scott to command the post, which was then manned by about 155 men.
+Setting up camp about 200 yards west of the fort, Pond decided that the fort needed to be enlarged, and the following day he ordered the west wall of the fort to be removed so it could be moved.

-After capturing and killing two Union teamsters on the Texas Road who had just recently left Fort Blair, Quantrill decided to attack the post.
-Though short staffed, when the guerillas began to attack, Lieutenant Pond manned the howitzer and fought them off, though they suffered several casualties.
+After capturing and killing two Union teamsters on the Texas Road who had recently left Fort Blair, Quantrill decided to attack the post.
+Though short-staffed, Lieutenant Pond manned the howitzer and fought them off when the guerillas began to attack, though they suffered several casualties.
 Quantrill’s men moved on but would quickly find another opportunity to do battle.

-The men spied, were Quantrill’s guerrillas, who quickly began to attack Blunt’s troops.
+The men spied were Quantrill’s guerrillas, who quickly began to attack Blunt’s troops.
 Though Blunt tried to organize a battle line, they were powerfully outnumbered, and the Union troops scattered in disorder.
 One officer broke through Quantrill’s men and reached Fort Blair to tell Pond about the turn of events, but it was to no avail.
-General Blunt, along with about 15 of his men were able to escape and eventually made his way back to Fort Scott.
+General Blunt and about 15 of his men were able to escape and eventually made his way back to Fort Scott.

 Immediately after destroying Blunt’s force, the guerrillas plundered the supply wagons, finding weapons, food, and whiskey.
 Though two of Quantrill’s leaders, George Todd and William “Bloody Bill” Anderson, wanted to attack Fort Blair again, Quantrill was more concerned about carrying away his wounded men.
 No further attack was made and the guerrillas then continued their southward march.

-In the end, it was a Confederate victory, with eighty-five of Blunt’s men killed or dying from their wounds and another eight wounded.
-Six of Pond’s men were killed and ten were wounded.
+It was a Confederate victory, with 85 of Blunt’s men killed or dying from their wounds and another eight wounded.
+Six of Pond’s men were killed, and ten were wounded.
 The guerrilla casualties were probably twenty to thirty killed and at least three wounded.

 All of the casualties were buried near the fort.
-Following the massacre, Blunt was temporarily dismissed from his command, but was later reinstated.
+Blunt was temporarily dismissed from his command after the massacre but was later reinstated.
 In 1885, Congress appropriated $5,000 for a national cemetery about a mile west of Baxter Springs, where many of the bodies were re-interred.

-Today, the story of Fort Blair, as well as more regional history can be found at the Baxter Springs Heritage Center & Museum located at 740 East Avenue.
-The 20,000 square foot facility also interprets the area’s Native American, mining, and Route 66 history.
+Today, the story of Fort Blair and more regional history can be found at the Baxter Springs Heritage Center & Museum located at 740 East Avenue.
+The 20,000-square-foot facility also interprets the area’s Native American, mining, and Route 66 history.
 A self-guided Civil War tour can also be taken that points out 12 points of interest relating to the attack.
 Maps and brochures may be picked up at the museum or the Chamber of Commerce.